Joker eye color. The Dark Knight

 Batman: No.

-One of the inhabitants of "Arkham": I say - take off his mask.
+One of the inhabitants of “Arkham”: I say, let’s take off his mask.
 I want to see his real face.

 Joker: Oh, don't be so predictable, for God's sake!
-This is his true face.
+THIS is his true face.

-From the comic Arkham Asylum.
+From the comic book “Asylum “Arkham”.

 Batman: Tell that to his victims.

-From the comic Arkham Asylum.
+From the comic book “Asylum “Arkham”.

 Batman (film, 1966) (film and TV series) - Cesar Romero